-Toluene is a clear, colorless liquid with a benzene like odor.
+Toluene is a clear, colourless liquid with a benzene-like odour.
 The chemical formula of toluene can be written as C6H5CH3.

 Toluene is a naturally occurring compound derived primarily from petroleum or petrochemical processes.
 Toluene is a common component in gasoline, glues, and paint products.
 Toluene is a liquid, which is colourless, water-insoluble and smells like paint thinners.
 It is a mono-substituted colourless liquid, consisting of a CH3 group that is attached to a phenyl group.

 - Properties of Toluene

 - Toluene Production

 - Toluene Uses